tomarrell/talks/go-debugging/README.md

 If you've ever been debugging a Go program, you probably know it can be quite the non-trivial task at times.
 Especially when your program is highly concurrent.

+I also want to add a preface that debuggers themselves should not be a replacement for careful thought.
+Rob Pike said himself:

+> If you dive into the bug, you tend to fix the local issue in the code, but if
+> you think about the bug first, how the bug came to be, you often find and
+> correct a higher-level problem in the code that will improve the design and
+> prevent further bugs.
+>
+> – Rob Pike

+<- slide ->

+---

+# fmt.Println()

+Print debugging is something that probably the majority of programmers are familiar with.
+It's a simple and easy to use tool, especially when you want to inspect very specific parts of your program and are running things locally on your machine.

+In fact, I'm going to go out there are say that fmt.Println() is probably the most universal, and all powerful debugger.

+<- slide ->

+However, if either of those things doesn't hold, then the challenge begins, and only the brave should stick around.
+What if your bug occurs on the 237th iteration of this *for* loop?
+Or what if you don't know which iteration it occurs on?
+Or what if your program is already running, and you can't restart it in fear that you'll have to wait another 3 days for the bug to appear?
+Hence, sometimes you can save a lot of time by picking up some other tools.

+We'll go through a few examples of some situations that would be a bit difficult for fmt.Println(), and see how we can solve them using some fo the tools in the Go ecosystem.

+<- slide ->

+---

+# GDB (GNU Debugger)

 Could I get a show of hands of those that have used an interactive debugger of some sort.